Gateway Program (Vancouver)

-The Gateway Program is a C$3.0 billion regional transportation project for Metro Vancouver and surrounding areas that is being managed by the British Columbia Ministry of Transportation.
+The Gateway Program is a regional transportation project for Metro Vancouver and surrounding areas that was managed by the British Columbia Ministry of Transportation.
 The ministry introduced the Gateway Program on January 31, 2006, as a means to address growing congestion and reduce travel times.
 The bulk of the construction took place from 2006 to 2014 and saw the completion of the Pitt River Bridge, the Port Mann Bridge, improvements to Highway 1 and construction of the South Fraser Perimeter Road.

 Highway 1 and Port Mann Bridge

-The Port Mann / Highway 1 (PMH1) Project includes the widening of Highway 1, a new Port Mann Bridge, and upgrades to interchanges on British Columbia Highway 1 in order to address congestion through this corridor.
+The Port Mann / Highway 1 (PMH1) Project included the widening of Highway 1, a new Port Mann Bridge, and upgrades to interchanges on British Columbia Highway 1 in order to address congestion through this corridor.

-When the bridge was built, there was also massive remodelling of the Cape Horn interchange.
+When the bridge was built, there was also significant remodelling of the Cape Horn interchange.

 The Port Mann Bridge was replaced with a new 10-lane tolled bridge.
 On September 1, 2017, the toll was removed.

-The project will also feature rapid bus lanes.
-This will include transit priority access to Highway 1, park-and-ride facilities, new transit loops in Surrey and Langley, and 20 new buses.
+The project also featured rapid bus lanes.
+This included transit priority access to Highway 1, park-and-ride facilities, new transit loops in Surrey and Langley, and 20 new buses.

-The bridge will include separated pedestrian and cycling lanes and is also designed to accommodate the eventual addition of light rail transit underneath the bridge.
+The bridge was to include separated pedestrian and cycling lanes and was also designed to accommodate the eventual addition of light rail transit underneath the bridge.

-The project includes widening Highway 1 between McGill Street in Vancouver and 216 Street in Langley.
+The project included widening Highway 1 between McGill Street in Vancouver and 216 Street in Langley.
 The pre-design concept included one additional lane in each direction between the Port Mann Bridge and McGill Street.
-The bridge itself features five new lanes, two reserved for high-occupancy vehicles and commercial vehicles.
-On the Surrey side, four additional lanes will be built from the bridge to 200 Street, allowing for an HOV and general lane in each direction.
-Finally, there will be one additional lane in each direction on the section from 200 to 216 Streets.
+The bridge itself featured five new lanes, two reserved for high-occupancy vehicles and commercial vehicles.
+On the Surrey side, four additional lanes were built from the bridge to 200 Street, allowing for an HOV and general lane in each direction.
+Finally, there was one additional lane in each direction on the section from 200 to 216 Streets.

 There was a plan in the early 2010s to build a new road to extend United Boulevard westward from Coquitlam, over the railway tracks to meet Brunette Avenue just south of the Braid / Brunette intersection to improve traffic flow.
-Local opposition to this idea had the plan shut down.
+Local opposition to this idea had the plan abandoned.

-Interchanges from Vancouver to Langley will also be upgraded to increase interchange capacity and improve safety.
+Interchanges from Vancouver to Langley were also upgraded to increase interchange capacity and improve safety.

-The majority of these changes will occur within the existing right of way of Highway 1.
+The majority of these changes occurred within the existing right of way of Highway 1.
 The PMH1 project was completed in September 2015.